phillipwilhelm/woocommerce-subscriptions-gifting/tests/README.md

 4) Create a github personal access token following the standard [github instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with the `Access private repositories` scope.
 This token does NOT need any other scopes/permissions to delete, write etc.

 Once you have an access token, add a local environment variable on your system named `GITHUB_TOKEN` with the access token as the value.

-On Mac OSX you can use a command like:
+To do this, open your `~/.bash_profile` file and add something like (modifying the path to suit your local installation):

 	export GITHUB_TOKEN=<access-token>